morekid/morekid-opencore-efi-designare-z390-9900k-radeon-vii/README.md

 ## Notes

 - BIOS configured as per [guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#intel-bios-settings).
-- Once downloaded you'll need to replace any occurrence of `[CHANGEME]` in `OC/config.plist` using your own PlatformInfo, [see guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo).
+- You'll need to replace any occurrence of `[CHANGEME]` in `OC/config.plist` using your own PlatformInfo, [see guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo).
-- Tested on both Mojave and Monterey, perfectly working over a full upgrade from one to the other.
+- Tested on both Mojave and Monterey, works over a full upgrade from one to the other.
-- To migrate from Clover to OpenCore replace your existing Clover EFI for this, just make sure to:
+- To migrate from Clover to OpenCore it might be enough to replace your existing Clover EFI for this, just make sure to:
   - Set your own PlatformInfo (taken from the Clover EFI) to the new one (see above).
   - [Cleanup your system from Clover](https://dortania.github.io/OpenCore-Install-Guide/clover-conversion/#cleaning-the-clover-junk-in-macos).